shapeshed/shapeshed.com/content/posts/camera_raw_or_jpeg.md

-{
-  "title": "Camera RAW or JPEG?",
-  "date": "2008-04-30T00:00:00+01:00",
++++
+date = "2008-04-30T00:00:00+01:00"
-  "description": "If your camera can shoot in RAW format should you be using it?
-Here's a quick overview of the difference and what you can do with the RAW format in Photoshop.\n", "tags": [
+description = "If your camera can shoot in RAW format should you be using it?
+Here's a quick overview of the difference and what you can do with the RAW format in Photoshop.\n" tags = ["Photoshop"] title = "Camera RAW or JPEG?"

-    "Photoshop"
-  ]
-}
++++

 ## What is RAW?